phoebe-leong/CodeHub/README.md

 ### First-time run

-If this is your first time running the program, you will need to type `chmod +x run.sh` into the window beforehand to allow the file to be run.
+If this is your first time running the program, you will need to enter `chmod +x run.sh` into the window beforehand to allow the file to be run.